-(a) An ECAI issue rating: this rating refers to an ECAI credit assessment assigned to either an issue or, in the absence of an issue rating from the same ECAI, the programme or issuance series under which an asset is issued.
-An ECAI assessment for a programme or issuance

-- (b) An ECAI issuer rating: this rating refers to an ECAI credit assessment assigned to an issuer.
+- (a) An ECAI issue rating: this rating refers to an ECAI credit assessment assigned to either an issue or, in the absence of an issue rating from the same ECAI, the programme or issuance series under which an asset is issued.
+An ECAI assessment for a programme or issuance series shall only be relevant if it applies to the particular asset in question and is explicitly and unambiguously matched with the asset's ISIN code by the ECAI, and a different issue rating from the same ECAI does not exist.
+For ECAI issue ratings, the Eurosystem shall make no distinction in respect of the original maturity of the asset. - (b) An ECAI issuer rating: this rating refers to an ECAI credit assessment assigned to an issuer.
 For ECAI issuer ratings, the Eurosystem shall make a distinction in respect of the original maturity of the asset as regards the acceptable ECAI credit assessment.
 The distinction shall be made between: - (i) short-term assets, i.e. those assets with an original maturity of up to and including 390 days; and - (ii) long-term assets, i.e. those assets with an original maturity of more than 390 days.
 For short-term assets, ECAI short-term and long-term issuer ratings shall be acceptable.
 For long-term assets, only ECAI long-term issuer ratings shall be acceptable. - (c) An ECAI guarantor rating: this rating refers to an ECAI credit assessment assigned to a guarantor, if the guarantee meets the requirements of Title IV.
 For ECAI guarantor ratings, the Eurosystem shall make no distinction in respect of the original maturity of the asset.
 Only ECAI long-term guarantor ratings shall be acceptable.